 Prior to her election to the Court of Appeals, Justice Keller practiced law for 17 years.
 She has experience as an assistant county attorney and in criminal defense.
 Her civil practice concentrated in the areas of family law, personal injury and medical-negligence defense.
 Her clients have included physicians, psychologists and hospitals, and she has extensive trial experience.
 She has also practiced administrative law, having represented numerous clients before state regulatory and licensure boards.
 She is chairwoman emeritus of the Kentucky Personnel Board and has served as a hearing officer and member of that board.
 Justice Keller is licensed to practice law in Kentucky, the U.S. District Court for the Eastern District of Kentucky and the United States Supreme Court.
 She has twice been commended by the Kentucky House of Representatives for her service to the commonwealth.

 Justice Keller attended Northern Kentucky University’s Salmon P. Chase College of Law while working as a licensed registered nurse in critical care.
 She earned her juris doctor from Chase in 1990.
-As a student at Chase, she was an IOLTA scholar.
+As a student at the college, she was an IOLTA scholar.
 She received the Chase Excellence Award in 2007 and was the recipient of the Chase Exceptional Service Award in 2011.

-She was honored on Law Day in 2013 with the Richard D. Lawrence Lifetime Achievement Award presented by the Northern Kentucky Bar Association, and in 2014 with the Liberty Bell Award for her service to the Court of Justice.
+Additionally, Justice Keller was named a 2012 Outstanding Woman of Northern Kentucky for her commitment to public service and community involvement.
+She was honored on Law Day in 2013 with the Richard D. Lawrence Lifetime Achievement Award presented by the Northern Kentucky Bar Association.
+After delivering the Law Day address on May 1, 2014, she was honored with the Liberty Bell Award for her service to the Court of Justice.